-- unpaid suppliers can repossess goods delivered within 30 days prior to the date of the bankruptcy or receivership, provided the goods are still in the receiver's or trustee's possession, identifiable, in their original state and have not been sold or contracted for sale: - non-management employees have a superpriority charge over current assets for unpaid wages and vacation pay accrued in the six months prior to the bankruptcy or receivership.
-This charge does not cover termination or severance pay; and - pension beneficiaries have a super-priority charge over all the debtor's assets for: (i) employee pension contributions deducted at source; (ii) any defined benefits accruing in the current plan year, determined on the basis of a going concern valuation; (iii) any defined employer contributions; and (iv) special payments and actuarial wind-up deficiencies.
+- (a) Unpaid suppliers can repossess goods delivered within 30 days prior to the date of the bankruptcy or receivership, provided the goods are still in the receiver or trustee's possession, identifiable, in their original state and have not been sold or contracted for sale. - (b) Non-management employees have a superpriority charge over current assets for unpaid wages and vacation pay accrued in the six months prior to the bankruptcy or receivership.

+This charge does not cover termination or severance pay.

+(c) Pension beneficiaries have a super-priority charge over all the debtor's assets for: (i) employee pension contributions deducted at source; (ii) any defined benefits accruing in the current plan year, determined on the basis of a going concern valuation; and (iii) any defined employer contributions.
+In the case of a defined benefit plan, the BIA super-priority charge does not cover special payments/actuarial wind-up deficiencies.